Generalized duality, Hamiltonian formalism and new brackets: Abstract

 \section{Abstract}

-It is shown that any singular Lagrangian theory: 1) can be formulated without the use of constraints by introducing a Clairaut-type version of the Hamiltonian formalism; 2) leads to a special kind of nonabelian gauge theory; 3) coincides with the many-time classical dynamics.
-A generalization of the Legendre transform to the case when the Hessian is zero is done by using the mixed (envelope/general) solution of the multidimensional Clairaut equation.
-The corresponding system of equations of motion is equivalent to the Lagrange equations and has a linear algebraic subsystem for ``unresolved'' velocities.
-Then the equations of motion are written in the Hamiltonian form by introducing a new bracket.
-This is a ``shortened'' formalism, since initially it does not contain ``nondynamical'' (degenerate) momenta at all, and therefore there is no notion of constraint.
-It is shown that any classical degenerate Lagrangian theory in its Clairaut-type Hamiltonian form is equivalent to the many-time classical dynamics.
+It is shown that any singular Lagrangian theory: 1) can be formulated without the use of constraints by introducing a Clairaut-type version of the Hamiltonian formalism; 2) leads to a special kind of nonabelian gauge theory which is similar to the Poisson gauge theory; 3) can be treated as the many-time classical dynamics.
+A generalization of the Legendre transform to the zero Hessian case is done by using the mixed (envelope/general) solution of the multidimensional Clairaut equation.
+The corresponding system of motion equations is equivalent to the Lagrange equations and has a linear algebraic subsystem for ``unresolved'' velocities.
+Then the equations of motion are written in the Hamilton-like form by introducing new antisymmetric brackets.
+This is a ``shortened'' formalism, since it does not contain the ``nondynamical'' (degenerate) momenta at all, and therefore there is no notion of constraint.
+It is outlined that any classical degenerate Lagrangian theory (in its Clairaut-type Hamiltonian form) is equivalent to the many-time classical dynamics.
+Finally, the relation between the presented formalism and the Dirac approach to constrained systems is given.